-restrictive monetary policy (like in 1994), the Central Bank used other somewhat less orthodox instruments to contain those inflows, like capital account regulations.
+During much of the decade and before 1998, the situation was much different.
+The main impulse for a current account deficit came from massive capital inflows that pressed for an appreciating peso.
+Although in some instances this impulse was faced with a more restrictive monetary policy (like in 1994), the Central Bank used other somewhat less orthodox instruments too to contain those inflows, like capital account regulations.
 It also tried to contain the peso appreciation that followed the capital inflows by resorting to an exchange rate band with a PPP-adjusted center and with the sterilized accumulation of foreign exchange reserves.
 However, the Central Bank commitment to the exchange rate band was loose (until 1998) and it changed its parameters many times whenever there was an apparent conflict between the band and the inflation target.
-This sort of unorthodoxy in a sense reflected the dilemma of trying to achieve too many objectives with just one policy, the monetary policy28.
+This sort of unorthodoxy in a sense reflected the dilemma of trying to achieve too many objectives with just one instrument, the monetary policy rate22.